davor5c/Bookstore/Readme.md

 * Each test should insert its own data and not rely on pre-existing data in the database, or on the data inserted by other tests.
 * Each test should clear its data when finished.
-  This is done automatically by `RhetosTestContainer`, see that the constructor parameter `commitChanges` is `false` by default, which means that the SQL transaction will be rolled back at the end of the `using` block.
+  This is done automatically by `TestScope`: SQL transaction is rolled back by default at the end of the `using` block, unless `CommitChanges` method is called on the scope (at the end of the using block).
 * The tests should not be affected by the existing data in the database.
-  They can be executed on an empty database (after the application is deployed to it), or on database with some user-entered data.
+  They can be executed on an empty database (after the application is deployed to it), or on a database with some data previously entered by user.

 ## Run the application